 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Karen K. Winer, MD, National Institutes of Health, National Institute of Child Health and Human Development/Center for Research for Mothers & Children/Endocrinology, Nutrition,and Growth Branch, for assistance in the preparation of this report.
+NORD is very grateful to Karen K. Winer, MD, National Institutes of Health, National Institute of Child Health and Human Development, NIH, /Pediatric Growth and Nutrition Branch, for assistance in the preparation of this report.

 Synonyms of Familial Isolated Hypoparathyroidism